ESOC local event in Edinburgh and the Lothians

 SportIdent (SI) electronic timing will be used.
 If you would like to buy your own dibber (SI-Card) then a variety are available directly from SportIdent UK.
 The choice may be confusing and it may help you to know that the SI-Cards which ESOC hires out are very similar to the most basic model shown on the linked page - the SI-Card 8.

-PUBLIC LIABILITY INSURANCE: If you have joined an orienteering club, or are competing in one of your first 3 events, then you are covered by our public liability insurance.
+PUBLIC LIABILITY INSURANCE: You are only covered by our public liability insurance if you have joined an orienteering club, or are competing in one of your first 3 events.
 If you would like to join ESOC you can find out how to do this here.
-Entry fees are lower for members of an orienteering club.
+Event entry fees are lower for members of an orienteering club.